kyfex-uwu/startup/README.md

 [x] - 20% JavaScript support for future WebSocket (websockets are already in! try using this on 2 computers) [x] - 40% JavaScript support for your application's interaction logic (minesweeper works)

+## Service Deliverable

+[x] - Prerequisite: Simon Service deployed to your production environment [x] - Prerequisite: A link to your GitHub startup repository prominently displayed on your application's home page [x] - Prerequisite: Notes in your startup Git repository README.md file documenting what you modified and added with this deliverable
+[x] - Prerequisite: At least 10 git commits spread consistently throughout the assignment period [x] - Create an HTTP service using Node.js and Express (its been express since day one baybeee) [x] - Frontend served up using Express static middleware (yuh huh (actually that part is commented out, rn its using amazon s3))
+[x] - Your frontend calls third party service endpoints (yep, look at the splash text on the main page (the white bar above the title))
+[x] - Your backend provides service endpoints (yuh huh, /api/user/[username] gets the user's data) [x] - Your frontend calls your service endpoints (yep, go to https://startup.kyfexuwu-byucs260.click/user/[username] to see this)

 [notes](classwork/notes.md)